GenesisEducationKyiv/software-engineering-school-5-0-StasNikonov/docs/microservicesArchitecture/servicesCommunication.md

 ### 3. **Weather Service**
 - **Responsibility:**
     - Retrieves current weather data from external APIs.
+    - Do the city's validation by using external APIs.
     - Caches data for reuse.
 - **Dependencies:**
     - External weather API (via HTTP)